How DNA Analysis Ended Scientific Disputes in the Case of the Kennewick Man

 Science Vs Native Americans in Kennewick Man Legal Disputes

-Extensive radiocarbon dating and DNA testing could have resolved some of these uncertainties long ago.
-However, attempts to research the remains in depth were curtailed by more than a decade of legal disputes between scientists, the American government and five different Native American tribes who claim Kennewick Man – which they dubbed “the Ancient One” – as one of their ancestors.
+Extensive radiocarbon dating and DNA testing could have resolved some of these uncertainties.
+However, attempts to research the remains in depth were curtailed by more than a decade of legal disputes between scientists, the American government and five different Native American tribes who claim Kennewick Man – which they called “the Ancient One” – as one of their ancestors.

 In 2004, a group of anthropologists sued the United States government for the right to conduct tests on the skeletons.
 It was ruled that a cultural link between any of the Native American tribes and the Kennewick Man was not genetically justified, allowing scientific study of the remains to continue.
 The Kennewick Man was stored out of sight at the Museum of Natural History and Culture in Seattle, although the human remains were left available for scientific analysis.